- Departments, Labs and Institutes

 Our goal is to extend the lives and eliminate the suffering of patients through a comprehensive understanding of the interactions of the nervous system with cancer, thereby enabling a holistic treatment of both cancer and the patient.

-The program was created and is currently led by Jim Ray, Ph.D., Vinay Puduvalli, M.D., and Frederick Lang, M.D., who, despite their diverse scientific backgrounds, recognized the growing importance of the interaction between the nervous system and various cancers and envisioned a comprehensive one-of-a-kind program that would address all aspects of cancer neuroscience.
+The program was created and is currently led by Jim Ray, Ph.D., Vinay Puduvalli, M.D., and Frederick Lang, M.D., who, despite their diverse scientific backgrounds, recognized the growing importance of the interaction between the nervous system and various cancers.
+Together, they envisioned a comprehensive, one-of-a-kind program to address all aspects of cancer neuroscience.
 They also recognized the unique opportunity for MD Anderson to take on a leadership role in this field.
-Jian Hu, Ph.D. joined the program as its scientific director and has since helped expand the program.
-The combined strengths of the leaders and the goals of the program have facilitated its designation as a signature priority program in MD Anderson.
+Jian Hu, Ph.D. joined the program as the scientific director and has since helped expand the program.
+The combined strengths of the leaders and the goals of the program have facilitated its designation as a signature priority program at MD Anderson.

 Join Us